Organiser's Description

 Introduction

 We have prided ourselves on the Ken Laidlaw being the friendly sportive with riders enjoying the company of others, the challenges we set and a welcoming well-organised event.
-We retain our now famous three routes and introduced gold, silver and bronze medals in 2022 to correspond to the challenge of the three differnt routes.
+We are retaining our now famous three routes.

 We will keep you informed of any changes through email to entrants and on our Facebook Page at Ken Laidlaw Sportive